jharlow/www/src/posts/a-post-with-code-samples.md

 }
 ```

-However, there is one additional special feature to a code block.
+There's one special feature to a code block.
 Including `// filename: name` will append that filename above the code-block like so:

 ```js
 // filename: this/that/filename.ts